Coronavirus FAQ: Testing confuses me! When to do it? Is 'negative' always reliable?

 Even if you're not at high risk, you should let your doctor know of your positive test so that they can help you monitor your symptoms and have a more complete record of your health history.

 This is a really important step, because you could go on to develop long COVID — even after a mild illness, even if you were previously healthy.
-Between 10 to 50% of people who recover from COVID have long-term symptoms — a big range because not enough is yet known to narrow it down.
+Between 10 to 50% of people who recover from COVID have long-term symptoms. [that is a HUGE range!!!]

-"If your symptoms linger or if there's any question with disability or anything in the future, it's nice that there's a trail," Bergstrom says.
+"If your symptoms linger or if there's any question with disability or anything in the future, it's nice that there's a trail," Bergstrom said.

 Insurance companies may not cover treatments for long COVID if you don't have documented evidence of a positive test, and you may not be able to apply for disability without it.